KueiShengLin/Change-heap-element/README.md

 # Change-heap-element
+change the element in the heapq h

+Input heapq h and need changed item
-Enhance the heapq that it can change the element in the heap
+Output the new heap that change the old item to the input item